KPEval: Towards Fine-Grained Semantic-Based Keyphrase Evaluation: Acknowledgments

 \section{Acknowledgments}

-The research is partly supported by Taboola and an Amazon AWS credit award.
-We thank the Taboola team for helpful discussions on the challenges of keyphrase evaluation in real applications.
-We thank Wasi Ahmad, Yizuo Chen, as well as the members of the UCLA-NLP group for providing their valuable feedback.
-We also thank Jingnong Qu, Xiaoxian Shen and Xueer Li for their help on expert annotations for a meta-evaluation pilot study.
+The research is supported in part by Taboola, NSF CCF-2200274, and an Amazon AWS credit award.
+We thank the Taboola team for helpful discussion.
+We thank Amita Kamath, Wasi Ahmad, as well as other members of the UCLA-NLP group for providing their valuable feedback.
+We also thank Jingnong Qu, Xiaoxian Shen and Xueer Li for their help in a meta-evaluation pilot study.

 [{

 \bf Supplementary Material: Appendices \\ [20pt] }]